andrewmcdan/Workbench-Screens/README.md

 `App` wires together the global subsystems:

 - Instantiates a `core::DataRegistry` for module data exchange.
-- Owns a `hardware::TeensyLink` instance for hardware communication.
+- Owns a `hardware::HardwareServiceClient` that talks to the external hardware relay over a Unix domain socket.
 - Constructs a `core::PluginManager` that manages module lifecycles.
 - Hosts a `ui::Dashboard` that renders window instances using FTXUI.
 - Collects window specifications from modules and opens any flagged `openByDefault`.